-January the meeting there was demonstration of Cyber-Scan by Harold Hoffmann, the program's author.
+January meeting there demonstration Cyber-Scan of by Harold Hoffmann, the program's author.
 The program's extensive capabilities can be applied to both commodities and stocks.
 Not only did Harold provide us with an interesting presentation and frank discussion, he gave those at the meeting Demo disks so that we might further examine the program.
 Many thanks to Harold for a good meeting (and traveling to it from Winsted in 20 below weather).
 Also, thanks to Les Peterson for arranging the program.